How to Calculate Absenteeism Percentage in Excel (2 Easy Ways)

 Now we’ll determine the overall monthly and yearly absenteeism percentage for all the employees of a company.
 It will help to set and maintain an acceptable absenteeism rate for the company.

-For this method, we modified the dataset which is containing the working days and absent days of every month for the average number of employees.
+For this method, we modified the dataset which contains the working days and absent days of every month for the average number of employees.

 Overall Absenteeism Percentage in Excel